Luca-Umekubo/Product-Design/README.md

 - emojis? dances? skins?
 - perhaps these can be bought with currency from winning games, or they are just given randomly after a game is won

+## stats

+- players can see how many eliminations they have, how many deaths they have, etc. in their profile in the menu
+- after matches are over, an mvp can be crowned, and other titles can be awarded depending on statistics

 ## Concept images:

 ### Arena: